oroinc/documentation/user_guide/multi_organization.rst

 System Organization
 -------------------

-When an organization is created, you can define if it is a ***system organization***.
+When an organization is created, you can define if it is a **system organization**.

-- Non-system organization represent separate organization and access and permissions to them are defined as described in the :ref:`Access and Permissions Management guide <user-guide-user-management-permissions>`.
+While non-system organization represent separate organization and access and permissions to them are defined as described in the :ref:`Access and Permissions Management guide <user-guide-user-management-permissions>`, system organizations provide ability to manage (view, create, edit, delete and assign) entity records in different organizations within one OroCRM instance.

-- System organization provide ability to manage entities in any organization within the system.
-Please note that the action (ability to view, create, edit, delete and assign the entity) will only be permitted to a user assigned a role, for which the action is access is set to *"System"*.
+Such permissions are granted to users assigned a role, for which the action is access is set to *"System"*.

 .. image:: ./img/multi_org/multi_org_permission.png

 .. caution::

-    Any other permission setting but system for a role in a system organization will be treated as "None".
+    Any other permission setting but *"System"* for a role in a system organization will be treated as *"None"*.

 Choosing an Organization